keywordsalad/thisfieldwas.green/site/_drafts/redoing-my-website.md

 I hadn't touched CSS since probably 2013, which I think is about 8 years.
 It feels the same, with a few upgrades that are in very much the same vein as the old stuff.
 For as frustrated as I found myself still being with it, I am happy with how the site looks considering that I didn't particularly know what I was doing.

+Despite feeling as though I was fumbling about, I was so proud to have figured out how to style my site in such a way that looked great on both desktop and mobile, scaling across multiple resolutions and feeling that I wasn't compromising on aesthetics or functionality.
+Try looking at this or other pages from desktop or phone, and try especially comparing landscape vs. portrait!

+I was utterly thrilled to find that all major browsers' dev tools had greatly matured, had even become on-par with each other, and I was able to view my site from various resolutions and make changes at a dizzying pace.
+I'm incredibly impressed and very happy with how enabling the tools are.

 ### I did not find myself fighting functional programming

 I don't get what the fuss is about.
 Everything I needed help with was googleable, like everything else in tech.
 Y'all are primadonnas.